Top 10 Tips

 3. Mount with confidence

 If you’re nervous, the horse can feel it, and he might become uneasy too.
-Most horses are typically trained to be mounted on the left side.
-Your guide will probably be holding your horse’s head while you’re mounting, but if that’s not the case, ask someone to do it, so he doesn’t move.
+Most horses are trained to be mounted on the left side.
+Your guide will probably be holding your horse’s head while you’re mounting, if that’s not the case, ask someone to do it, so he doesn’t move.

 4. Don’t slouch.
 Sit up straight and relaxed

 Maybe you happened to watch the Kentucky Derby and felt excited enough to think that you had to hunch to ride as fast as possible, like the professional jockeys on TV.
 Keep in mind that a horseback ride is all about relaxation and enjoying the views around you.

 The best position to keep control of your horse is to sit up straight and tall, relax your back, hold the reins gently, keep the ball of your foot in contact with the stirrups, and maintain your balance.

 Your riding technique might depend on which style you’re learning, English or Western.
 In English riding, you take a rein in each hand, while in Western riding, you grab both reins in one hand.
 Whichever you choose, relax your arms and never pull too hard or you might hurt your horse.
 There’s rarely a good reason to lift the reins above your shoulder level; your arms should normally form right angles at the elbow.